 Jamie said nothing.
 But he had felt those scars also, those scars unseen that no surgery could ameliorate, the irretractable loss, the forsaken gifts of life that everyone else takes for granted, that are forever lost to a person who is different, a person with scars on his face, or a person who can not see.
 He had felt it in school, and he felt in on the hunter’s face, the perpetual state of grief; and the constant and ever-present tinge of exclusion.

-“Well, I better get going back home, I don’t feel much like hunting anyway,” Nem rose to his feet and spat the blade of grass he had been chewing.
+“Well, I better get goin' back home, I don’t feel much like huntin' anyway,” Nem rose to his feet and spat the blade of grass he had been chewing.

 “It was good talking to you, I usually have no one but old Pal to talk to,” Jamie said.